deadc0de6/dotdrop/index.md

 * [✔] **GET QUICKLY STARTED**

-  Quickly get all your dotfiles imported and use dotdrop to help you manage your dotfiles
+  Quickly get all your dotfiles imported and use dotdrop to manage your dotfiles

 * [✔] **NO DUPLICATES, EFFICIENT**